Humboldt-WI/blog/content/research/information_systems_1920/output2.md

 final_df['encoded_week'] = le_week.transform(final_df['week'])
 ```

-We split our data into 80% training and and 20% test sets.
-We elect to use a random split for this problem.
+We split our data into 80% training and 20% test sets.
+We elected to use a random split for this problem, as it is testing all possible seasons and holidays, rather than taking only the last few months of our dataset.

 ```